pea-team/pea/README.md

 # peajs

-> An opinionated React Framework for building modern web applications.
+> A React Framework based on TypeScript.

 ## Quick Start